If you are filing a claim on behalf of a deceased individual, you need to:

 The Special Master will appoint a Personal Representative only in very limited circumstances.
 You must first attempt to obtain an appointment from the state probate or surrogate court where the decedent lived.

 Any request for the Special Master to appoint you as the Personal Representative should include a notarized statement that addresses your relationship to the decedent, documentation demonstrating proof of your relationship to the decedent, an explanation of why you were unable to obtain a court appointment, and additional information regarding the decedent’s estate.
 Follow the instructions provided in "Information on Appointment of a Personal Representative" to request a Special Master appointment.
-The information is also available on the "Resources" tab, under “Forms and Resources” on the VCF website.

 The Special Master is authorized under the regulations to publish a list of individuals who have filed a claim with the September 11th Victim Compensation Fund on behalf of a deceased individual, as well as the names of the deceased individuals on whose behalf a claim has been filed.
 This includes those who have amended a personal injury claim to notify the VCF that the victim is now deceased.